 Pile on your favorite condiments for the ultimate burger.
 I like to add a few more jalapeños, you know, just to keep things spicy!

 Boring but important!
-Be sure to take a look at the recipe notes if you’re new to making veggie burgers.
+Be sure to take a look at the recipe notes if you’re new to making egg-free veggie burgers.

 Spicy Cajun Chickpea Veggie Burgers with Jalapeño Aioli